PiyushSole/AWS-VPC-INFRASTURCTURE-PROJECT/README.md

 -------------------

 1) Terminate both the EC2 instances.
-2) Select myVPC  , delete VPC
+2) Select myVPC  , delete VPC.
 When VPC is deleted,  Internet gateways, Route tables and subnets  will also be deleted automatically.

 ++++++++++